-German yoghurt manufacturer Müller has been prosecuted by the Health and Safety Executive (HSE) after an employee severed several fingers in machinery.
+German yoghurt manufacturer Müller has been prosecuted by the Health and Safety Executive (HSE) after an agency worker severed several fingers in machinery.

-On 12 July 2016, an agency worker was working as a box maker on a tray erector machine at the company’s Minsterley site in Shropshire.
+On 12 July 2016, the worker was working as a box maker on a tray erector machine at the company’s Minsterley site in Shropshire.

-But the in-running nip on the tray erector was not properly guarded and caught the employee's hand.
+But the in-running nip on the tray erector was not properly guarded and caught their hand.
 They had to have their middle finger amputated below the second knuckle, lost half their index finger and had their third finger amputated to the first knuckle.

 Walsall Magistrates’ Court was told that the company had failed to guard dangerous parts of the machine to prevent access for more than seven years.